aliceohly/splunk-server-composer/README.md

 - User-friendly interface with clear separation between input and output sections
 - Built with Material-UI (MUI) for a modern, responsive design
 - Comprehensive unit tests for reliable functionality
+- TypeScript for enhanced type safety and better developer experience

 ## Technologies Used

-- React.js for the frontend framework
+- React.js with TypeScript for the frontend framework
 - Material-UI (MUI) for UI components and styling
 - Jest and React Testing Library for unit testing
 - Create React App for project setup and build tools
+- TypeScript for static type checking and improved code quality

 ## Getting Started